GSmithApps/hindent/README.md

 So, I recommend opening up a jupyter notebook.
 Then, simply start to import ``Hindent`` with `from Hindent`, and the docstrings/code-hover will guide you from there.

+> One heads up is that when running, the `newline` and `display` functions
+> are helpful.
+If you don't use `display`, then lisp will not output
+> anything.
+So, if you are experimenting, and you want to see results
+> of what you run, you need to use `display`.
+> And regarding `newline`, if you don't use it, all of the output will be smushed
+> together.